Saint-Basile, Quebec: Economy

-The main economic activity in Saint-Basile is the cement plant Ciment Québec Inc. Towards the end of the 1940s, cement became a rare commodity in Canada.
+The main economic activity in Saint-Basile is the cement plant owned Ciment Québec Inc. Towards the end of the 1940s, cement became a rare commodity in Canada.
 So Gustave Papillon wanted to manufacture it, starting in 1947.
 For this reason, he asked his father if he wanted to participate in this project.
 His father, Ernest-J. Papillon, agreed to partner with him on the condition that the company was based in the town of Saint-Basile.
 From the first year, Gustave bought the machinery and his father took care of the financing and legal matters.
 In 1951, the first rotary kiln was built.
 The factory initially used a so-called "wet" process.
 In the early 1980s, a modernization of the factory was undertaken with a switch to the "dry" type process (pyroprocess).
 Today, it still employs between 150 and 200 workers during the year.

-Local government
+Government

 List of former mayors since formation of current city: